pdxdave/Django-Python-Notes/README.md

 sudo -H pip install --upgrade pip
 ```

-Setup the pip environment.
+Setup the Pip environment.
 Do this locally to the file instead of globally.
 It's done this way.
 ```
 pip install pipenv
 ```

-Next to create the virtual environment
+Next to create the virtual environment.
+Any packages installed will go into this virtual environment rather than the global environment.
 ```
 pipenv shell
 ```